 Other Methods To Unlock The Bag

 Apart from the above method, you can try out all possible combinations.
 Also, detecting the correct digits from the clicking noises works well on TSA locks.
-If none of these methods work, you may have to take your luggage bag to a locksmith or the brand store to get it unlocked.
+If none of these methods works, you may have to take your luggage bag to a locksmith or the brand store to get it unlocked.
 Locksmiths have the necessary tools to open a lock without damaging it.

 Alternatively, you may use such tools yourself if you have access to them.
 Airport security personnel use TSA keys to open TSA-approved locks of the suitcases when checking luggage.
 You can buy these same keys or borrow one from someone to unlock a TSA-approved lock.